Williamvweafer/Linux-Bandit-Game/README.md

-# OverTheWire: Bandit Challenge í¾®
+# OverTheWire: Bandit Challenge ðŸŽ®

 This repository contains my solutions and notes for the Bandit Wargame from [OverTheWire.org](https://overthewire.org/wargames/bandit/).

 ---

-# Why this game? í´”
+# Why this game? ðŸ¤”

 I decided to take the challenge on completing level 1 to 20 because it got to a point where i was just watching videos about Linux and decided i wanted hands of learning.
 I found this game and ever since i found it i have learnt so much and understood Linux even more.